slamb2k/powerbi-visuals-dev/README.md

 * You need [Visual Studio Code](https://www.visualstudio.com/) installed.
 * You need [Windows PowerShell](https://docs.microsoft.com/powershell/scripting/install/installing-windows-powershell?view=powershell-6) version 4 or later for windows users OR the [Terminal](https://macpaw.com/how-to/use-terminal-on-mac) for OSX users.

-In addition you will require the appropriate Docker components for your development platform.
+In addition, you will require the appropriate Docker components for your development platform.

 * Windows: [Docker Desktop](https://www.docker.com/products/docker-desktop) 2.0+ on Windows 10 Pro/Enterprise.
 (Docker Toolbox is not supported.
 Windows container images are not supported.)
 * macOS: [Docker Desktop](https://www.docker.com/products/docker-desktop) 2.0+.